idevnva/idevnva/README.md

 👋 Hello, my name is Vladislav Novoshinskiy
 =======================================

-An aspiring iOS developer with experience in management and design.
+Aspiring iOS developer with experience in team management and design.
 I specialize in SwiftUI and create high-quality UI/UX.
-Developed the iWallet app for expense and income tracking with over 150 downloads.
+Developed the iWallet app for tracking expenses and income with over 150 downloads.

 Inspired by development and Apple philosophy.